The Mt Gox saga may send the price of Bitcoin south. But how? Here is the explainer.

 All was not lost, however.
 The stolen Mt.
 Gox Bitcoin was partially recovered.
 In February 2022, the U.S. Department of Justice announced the seizure of $3.6 billion worth of stolen Bitcoin, and some of that BTC was traced to the Mt Gox hack.

-In a landmark decision in late 2021, creditors and the Tokyo District Court finally agreed on a rehabilitation plan, paving the way for partial repayments.
+In a landmark decision in late 2021, creditors and the Tokyo District Court agreed on a rehabilitation plan, paving the way for partial repayments.
 (While it was started in the USA, it was relocated to Japan in 2011).

+The price of Bitcoin is at the time of writing.
 The fear is that a large influx of previously lost Bitcoin could flood the market, potentially driving down the price.

 The value of the refunded Bitcoin from Mt.
 Gox has jumped wildly.
 Considering that Mt.
 Gox ceased operations in 2014 and Bitcoin's price has risen exponentially since then, the value of the refunded Bitcoin is now many times higher than its original value.